vaolisa01/hello-world/README.md

 First repository

 Hello,
 I am trying to learn python.
-Hopefully, this is the place to do.
+Hopefully, this is the place to do so.